dimkauzh/vuelto-engine/README.md

 You need to have the following installed on your system:

 - 🖥️ A C compiler
-- 🔧 A Go compiler
+- 🔧 A Go compiler (Go 1.18 and above)
 - 🪟 Xorg/Wayland development packages (For Linux only)
 - 🖱️ Supported platform